JianiC/Sever-Scripts/README.md

 creatrunv2.sh is bulit upon creatrun.sh it allow to find different directory and then quickly create multiple run for each directory.

+creatrunv3.sh is used to run Raxml for multiple sequence dataset.